The Chinese giant has added another arrow to its quiver. And this one actually flies

 What is it?

-It’s essentially a beefed-up Qashqai, and not just because it bears a strong family resemblance to Nissan’s runaway breadwinner.
-No, both cars share the same platform.
-So the similarities are more than skin deep, though the X-Trail’s skin is stretched a bit further.
-It’s noticeably higher and longer, with an optional row of third seats.
-This of course, means it replaces the Qashqai+2 as Nissan’s seven-seat SUV.
+Previously a boxy, quite serious off-roader, the Nissan X-Trail is now essentially a beefed-up Qashqai.
+The pair share a platform, but the X-Trail is noticeably higher and longer than the Qashqai, and there’s an optional third row of seats.
+This means it effectively replaces the Qashqai+2 as Nissan’s seven-seat SUV.
 Add to that the option of four-wheel-drive and what you get is a full-size, family-orientated SUV that’s happy to get its shoes muddy if the need arises.